crypdex/blackbox/services/litecoin/docker/README.md

 ```
 ## Credits

-Modified from the original at [`uphold/litecoin-core`](https://hub.docker.com/r/uphold/litecoin-core) to accomidate multiarch deployment.
+Modified from the original at [`uphold/litecoin-core`](https://hub.docker.com/r/uphold/litecoin-core) to accommodate multiarch deployment.